As an Amazon Associate I earn from qualifying purchases.

-The 4 Best Futons For Big And Heavy People
+The 4 Heavy-Duty Futons For Big People

 1. Kodiak Furniture Monterey – Best Heavy Duty Futon

 Kodiak Furniture is well known for its heavy-duty and attractive furniture and the Monterey futon is no exception.
-It actually holds the least amount of weight of any futon on this list (likely due to the lack of a center supporting leg) but it still posts a respectable 500lb capacity.
+It actually holds the least amount of weight of any futon on this list (likely due to the lack of a center-supporting leg) but it still posts a respectable 500lb capacity.
 However, there is a lot to like about it!

 - 3 Position Frame.
 Unlike most futons which are either a couch or a just, the Monterey has an additional “lounge” feature that allows you to comfortably recline.

 - 8″ Innerspring Mattress.
 This mattress provides exceptional comfort.
 Before I started shopping for a futon I remembered sitting on a display futon at Walmart which was a thin foam cushion over a wire/steel frame.
 In other words, it was pretty much patio furniture.
 This mattress is comfortable for heavy people even without adding a mattress topper.